Smoke Alarms & Carbon Monoxide (CO) Alarms

 Did you know that all detectors should be completely replaced after 10 years?
 The sensors begin to deteriorate over time and may not alert you of the presence of smoke or carbon monoxide (CO).
 So check the date on the back or side.
 If it's 10 years or older, it should be replaced.

 Would you like us to check your smoke detector?
 If so, let us know.
-Just fill out the form to the left and we will get back to you as soon as possible.
+Just fill out the form by clicking the button below and we will get back to you as soon as possible.

 You can also call us at: